oliverfyh/Project-Ames-Housing-Data-and-Kaggle-Challenge/README.md

 We are a group of home improvement consultants that provide suggestions on how to refurbish the houses in selected neighborhoods in Ames, Iowa, including selecting the best features for homeowners to renovate, in order to improve the value of their homes in a cost-effective way.

 Based on the provided data, we will:
-- build several multiple linear regression models and the sale price and select one best-performing model as our production model
+- build several multiple linear regression models and select one best-performing model as our production model
-- based on our production model, explore and recommand important features for home improvment
+- based on our production model, explore and recommend important features for home improvment
-- build models for selected neighorboods, explore and recommand important features for home improvment
+- build models for selected neighorboods, explore and recommend important features for home improvment

 ## Background
 House value are influented by the following factors:([*source*](https://www.opendoor.com/w/blog/factors-that-influence-home-value))